 SARAH ORNE JEWETT (1849 – 1909) set many of her stories in the fictional towns of Deephaven and Dunnet Landing; Dunnet Landing is clearly modelled on South Berwick, Jewett’s birthplace.
-These stories are sympathetic portraits of life in this locality – the small seaports and inland terrain of the southern sea coast of Maine – tell of its hardships and isolation, and avoid any sentimentality.
-Jewett’s family were longstanding residents of New England and well-regarded; her father was a doctor.
+These stories are sympathetic portraits of life in this locality – the small seaports and inland terrain of the southern sea coast of Maine – tell of its hardships and isolation, and avoid any sentimentality or histrionics.
+Jewett’s family were longstanding residents of New England and well-regarded; her father was a doctor and a keen amateur naturalist.

 As a child Jewett suffered from rheumatoid arthritis, and her treatment included going for lengthy walks or accompanying her father on his rounds of the fishing and farming communities of the area.
 Memories of this perambulatory ritual made their way into her writing.
 Much of Jewett’s writing is autobiographical and incorporates much of her childhood experience of the area, her love of its countryside and of thenatural world in general.

-Jewett’s parental home had an impressive library, and she read widely as a child.
+Jewett’s intellectual background was artisan and at ease with rural America.
+Her parental home had an impressive library, and she read widely as a child.
 She developed an interest in nonconformist religious ideas and had even joined the Episcopal Church in her early twenties; she was influenced greatly by the Swedish theologian and scientist Emanuel Swedenborg.

 Jewett’s father died in 1878.
-From 1881 she lived sporadically in Boston but travelled in Europe for lengthy periods of time; but Maine remained the place she felt most at ease.
-Jewettnevermarried.
+From 1881 she lived sporadically in Boston but travelled in Europe for lengthy periods of time; but Maine remained the place where she felt most at home.
+Jewett never married.
 She shared a house most of her adult life with the writer Annie Adams Fields, the widow of James T. Fields, the publisher and editor of The Atlantic Monthly.
 Such domestic arrangement was common at this time and was referred to often as a Boston Marriage; there is no evidence that the two were lovers.

 Sarah Orne Jewett’s first short story was published in 1869 when she was nineteen.
 Her first book, Deephaven, was published in 1877.
 Jewett’s writing thereafter was reviewed widely and favourably; William Dean Howells declared that she possessed “an uncommon feeling for talk – I hear your people.”
 An early successful novel was A Country Doctor (1884); a volume of short stories, A White Heron (1886), was well received and became her most anthologized story.
 As well as short fiction, Jewett wrote poetry and three children’s books.
 Some of her stories were translated by Thérèse Bentzon into French.
 Her last published work, The Tory Lover (1901) was not received well by critics but was her bestselling book.
 This suggests that her career had trajectory when it was cut suddenly short, for in 1902 Jewett sustained serious injury whilst travelling in a carriage.
 After this accident she suffered from forgetfulness and found concentration mostly impossible; she was able to write “nothing of consequence” in herlastyears.
 She had several strokes and died in June 1909.